leschwe1/hpc_esc_401_solutions/exercise_session_08/cuda/task3.md

 - this limit might be the hardware saturation point

-- so the best solution is somewhere in the middle between max blocks and max threads to not overutilize but efficiently use the GPU
+- so the best solution is somewhere in the middle between max blocks and max threads to not overutilize but efficiently use the GPUgit